reisertyler/river-model/docs/notes.md

     - might be moving neighbors to the left

 two bends some closer and closer.
 How do you reroute the river?

+---
+#### Navier-Stokes
+**Problem:** these are just models and now we have more computing power.

+Emperical modeling for flow--it is curve fitting.

+Is it science to run numerical simulations (numerical models), take the results, then doing the curve fitting on the simulated data.

+- Curve fitting
+- say they will talk about the Physics
+- Multiple levels removed from the physics
+- "it can get you to the moon and back"

+#### Rivers
+- drainage of great lakes
+- tributary looking for dinosaur tracks
+- "g input" utilize "g input" (matlab function)
+    - utilize points

+---
+#### Overview
+**Stage 1:**
+ - two things come too close
+ - once they cross
+ - some leakage
+ - once it becomes majority of the flow
+ - left bank and right bank, acros river: once bank touches another bank

+**Stage 2:**